theuerc/Website/gitpod/docs/references/gitpod-cli.md

-  open                Opens a file in Gitpod ports               Interact with workspace ports. preview             Opens a URL in the IDE's preview snapshot            Take a snapshot of the current workspace stop                Stop current workspace sync-await          Awaits an event triggered using gp sync-done
+  open                Opens a file in Gitpod ports               Interact with workspace ports. preview             Opens a URL in the IDE's preview rebuild             Re-builds the workspace image (useful to debug a workspace custom image) snapshot            Take a snapshot of the current workspace stop                Stop current workspace sync-await          Awaits an event triggered using gp sync-done